costarc/MSXPi/README.md

 ### Step 1: Download the Raspberry Pi Imager
 Download from https://www.raspberrypi.com/software

-This is the official Raspberry Pi sd imager writer.
-Download and install in your desktop PC.
+This is the official Raspberry Pi SD Card image writer - download and install in your desktop PC.

 ### Step 2: Write the Raspbian image to the SD Card
 Run the Pi Imager software, and select the best  OS for your raspberry pi.
-If you are using the recommended Raspberry Pi Zero W, choose teh lite verson (without graphical desktop):
+If you are using the recommended Raspberry Pi Zero W, choose the lite version (without graphical desktop):

 CHOOSE OS -> Raspberry Pi OS Lite (other) -> Raspberry Pi OS LITE (32-bit)

-Write the image to your SD Card and boot the Raspberry Pi with it.
+Write the image to your SD Card and when completed, boot the Raspberry with the SD Card inserted.

 ### Step 3: Setup MSXPi using MSXPI-Setup tool
-You will need to connect it to a HDMI TV, and have a keyboard connected to the USB port.
+You will need to connect the Raspberry Pi to a HDMI TV and a keyboard to complete these steps.

+Login to Raspbian using default user and passwird: pi / raspberry

-Configure the WiFi using raspi-config command.
+Configure the WiFi using raspi-config command

-Download the MSXPi setup script - it will download and install everythign needed to have MSXPi up and running:
+Download the MSXPi setup script - it will download and install everything needed to have MSXPi up and running:

           mkdir /home/pi/msxpi